Lizoug/Outfit-Recommender/frontend/streamlit/readme.md

   To do so, run the following code in command prompt:<br>

-  pip install streamlit numpy pandas PIL time tensorflow os-sys
+  pip install streamlit numpy pandas PIL time tensorflow os-sys<br>

   (Please be informed that this does take awhile to complete)
 ***